autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 After performing these comparisons, we have the following takeaways:

-- The multimodal text neural network structure used in TextPrediction is a good for dealing with tabular data with text and numerical/categorical features.
+- The multimodal text neural network structure used in TextPrediction is a good for dealing with tabular data with text and categorical features.

 - K-fold bagging / stacking and weighted ensemble are helpful